MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignment.md

   - `[RequestType <String>]`: One of UserAdd, UserExtend, UserUpdate, UserRemove, AdminAdd, AdminRemove or SystemRemove.
 A request from the user themselves would have requestType of UserAdd, UserUpdate or UserRemove.
 Read-only.
   - `[Requestor <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
   - `[Schedule <IMicrosoftGraphRequestSchedule>]`: requestSchedule
+  - `[VerifiedCredentialsData <IMicrosoftGraphVerifiedCredentialData[]>]`: The details of the verifiable credential that was presented by the requestor, such as the issuer and claims.
+Read-only.
+    - `[Authority <String>]`: The authority ID for the issuer.
+    - `[Claims <IMicrosoftGraphVerifiedCredentialClaims>]`: verifiedCredentialClaims
+      - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[Type <String[]>]`: The list of credential types provided by the issuer.

-ACCESSPACKAGEASSIGNMENTRESOURCEROLES <IMicrosoftGraphAccessPackageAssignmentResourceRole\[]>: The resource roles delivered to the target user for this assignment.
+ACCESSPACKAGEASSIGNMENTRESOURCEROLES <IMicrosoftGraphAccessPackageAssignmentResourceRole[]>: The resource roles delivered to the target user for this assignment.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AccessPackageAssignments <IMicrosoftGraphAccessPackageAssignment1[]>]`: The access package assignments resulting in this role assignment.
 Read-only.
 Nullable.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.